We are always looking for interested students to join our team!

 Robert Huber will gladly be your contact person.
 If you already know someone in the group or if you prefer to talk informally with a PhD student first, you can find the contact details of the group members here.

-AG Huber - Bachelor or Master Thesis
+AG Huber - Bachelor Thesis